chrisquince/STRONG/README.md

 ## Quick start

-First we will download a fairly simple synthetic test data set from known microbial strains into another directory ~/STRONG_Runs that we will use for STRONG output:
+First we will download a fairly simple synthetic test data set from known microbial strains into another directory /mypath/torunthings/STRONG_Runs that we will use for STRONG output:

 ```
+export SRPATH=/mypath/torunthings/STRONG_Runs
-mkdir ~/STRONG_Runs
+mkdir $SRPATH
-cd  ~/STRONG_Runs
+cd  $SRPATH
 wget https://strongtest.s3.climb.ac.uk/Test.tar.gz
 tar -xvzf Test.tar.gz
 ```

 We are now ready to run STRONG from within the COG_pipe directory.
+The config.yaml file will need to edited first though.
+The data directory needs to be set to $SRPATH/Test and cog_database to  $DB_PATH/rpsblast_cog_db/Cog and the Eval directory to $SRPATH/Test/Eval.

-Using the following command:
+Then run the following command:

 ```
-cd ~/repos/STRONG/COG_pipe
+cd $SPATH/STRONG/COG_pipe
-python3 ./start.py --config config.yaml ~/STRONG_Runs/TestResults --threads 32 --dryrun
+python3 ./start.py --config config.yaml $SRPATH/TestResults --threads 8
 ```

 Optionally pass snakemake parameters with the -s option e.g. '-s --dryrun'